Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 osascript- Command to execute AppleScript

-code- Open files in VS Code
+code- Opens files in VS Code

-- Useful for viewing syntax-highlighted code
+- Could be useful for viewing syntax-highlighted code

 qlmanage -p- Preview with Quick Look